telehash/TMesh/TMesh.md

 | Japan  | 915 | 930  |          | ARIB T-108      | 0x03 |
 | China  | 779 | 787  | 10       | SRRC            | 0x04 |

-In the US region 0x01 to reach maximum transmit power each window may not transmit on a channel for more than 400ms, when that limit is reached a new channel must be derived from the epoch (TBD) and hopped to.
+In the US region 0x01 to reach maximum transmit power each window may not transmit on a channel for more than 400ms, when that limit is reached a new channel must be derived from the knock (TBD) and hopped to.
 See [App Note](https://www.semtech.com/images/promo/FCC_Part15_regulations_Semtech.pdf).

 Notes on ranges:
 * [SRRC](http://www.srrccn.org/srrc-approval-new2.htm)